pmd/pmd-eclipse-plugin/README.md

 ### Testing the latest version

-The plugin builds with Java 17.
+The plugin requires Java 17 for building.

 Then simply build the plugin locally using maven: